krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

 > Load testing will not only ensure you, that your application can handle the required load, but it can also help you with finding bottlenecks in both code and configuration.
 It can assist you with optimising JVM, finding proper resource assignments and replica count for your Kubernetes deployment.
 It may also test the performance of your downstream and upstream services.

-# Elimination of external services from the initial phase of testing:
+## Eliminate external services in the initial phase of testing

 In the initial load-testing phase, you should focus only on testing the **performance of your code**.
 Introducing external systems’ latencies, deployment quirks, performance issues, and possibly optimization problems will cloud your view and distract you from spotting issues within your codebase.